OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-08.md

 ## Acts 8:22

-Therefore, repent of this wickedness of yours, and pray to the Lord,
-if possible, the intention of your heart will be forgiven you.
+Therefore, repent of this wickedness of yours and pray to the Lord, that, if possible, the intention of your heart may be forgiven.

 ## Acts 8:23

-For I see that you are in the gall of bitterness and in the bondage of unrighteousness.”
+For I see that you are in the gall of bitterness and in the bondage of iniquity.”

 ## Acts 8:24

-But Simon answered and said,
-“Pray to the Lord for me yourselves, so that nothing of what you have said may come upon me.”
+Simon answered, “Pray to the Lord for me, so that nothing of what you have said may happen to me.”

 ---

 ## Acts 8:25

-So, after they had solemnly testified and spoken the word of the Lord,
-they started back to Jerusalem, and were preaching the gospel to many villages of the Samaritans.
+After they had testified and spoken the word of the Lord, they returned to Jerusalem, preaching the gospel in many Samaritan villages.

 ---

 ## Acts 8:26

-But an angel of the Lord spoke to Philip, saying,
-“Get ready and go south to the road that descends from Jerusalem to Gaza.”
+An angel of the Lord spoke to Philip, saying, “Arise and go south to the road that goes down from Jerusalem to Gaza.”
 (This is a desert road.)

 ## Acts 8:27

-So he got ready and went; and there was an Ethiopian eunuch, a court official of Candace, queen of the Ethiopians,
-who was in charge of all her treasure; and he had come to Jerusalem to worship,
+So he arose and went.
+There was an Ethiopian eunuch, a court official of Candace, queen of the Ethiopians, who was in charge of all her treasure.
+He had come to Jerusalem to worship,

 ## Acts 8:28

-and he was returning and sitting in his chariot, and was reading Isaiah the prophet.
+and was returning, sitting in his chariot, reading the prophet Isaiah.

 ## Acts 8:29

-Then the Spirit said to Philip, “Go up and join this chariot.”
+The Spirit said to Philip, “Go up and join this chariot.”

 ## Acts 8:30

-Philip ran up and heard him reading Isaiah the prophet, and said,
-“Do you understand what you are reading?”
+Philip ran up and heard him reading Isaiah the prophet, and asked, “Do you understand what you are reading?”

 ## Acts 8:31

-And he said,
-“Well, how could I, unless someone guides me?”
+He replied, “How can I, unless someone guides me?”
 And he invited Philip to come up and sit with him.

 ## Acts 8:32

-Now the passage of Scripture which he was reading was this:
+Now the passage of Scripture he was reading was this:

-> “He was led like a sheep to slaughter;
+> “He was led as a sheep to the slaughter,
-> And like a lamb that is silent before its shearer,
+> and as a lamb before its shearer is silent,
-> So He does not open His mouth.
+> so he does not open his mouth.

 ## Acts 8:33

-> In humiliation His justice was taken away;
+> In his humiliation, justice was denied him.
-> Who will describe His generation?
+> Who can speak of his descendants?
-> For His life is taken away from the earth.”
+> For his life was taken from the earth.”

 ## Acts 8:34

-The eunuch answered Philip and said,
-“Please tell me, of whom does the prophet say this?
+The eunuch asked Philip, “Please tell me, of whom does the prophet say this?
 Of himself, or of someone else?”

 ## Acts 8:35

-Then Philip opened his mouth, and beginning from this Scripture he preached Jesus to him.
+Then Philip opened his mouth, and beginning from this Scripture, he preached Jesus to him.

 ## Acts 8:36

-As they went along the road, they came to some water; and the eunuch _said_,
+As they travelled along the road, they came to some water, and the eunuch said, “Look, here is water.
-“Look!
-Water!
 What prevents me from being baptised?”

 ## Acts 8:37